 It is sure to be uncomfortable and awkward for you to practice loving kindness toward Trump and his followers.

 But you know what?
 You are already uncomfortable!
 Every time you read about Trump in the news, you cringe.
 Right?

 The discomfort that you experience during Loving Kindness Meditation is no worse than what you feel when reading the news.

 And it gets easier.
 The more you practice, the easier it gets.

 Loving Kindness Guided Meditation (10 Minutes)

 To save this audio file to your computer for future use, just right-click here and then choose “save as”.Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.